baendlorel/defered-branch/README.md

 # defered-branch 🚦

-A tiny TypeScript/JavaScript library for deferred branching logic.
+A tiny TypeScript/JavaScript utility for deferred branching logic.
-Easily manage conditional execution and fallback handlers in a clean, chainable way!
+It provides a small, chainable API to register conditional branches and two kinds of "no-match" handlers: one that runs immediately when no branch was matched, and another that runs later when you call `run()`.

 For more awesome packages, check out [my homepage💛](https://baendlorel.github.io/?repoType=npm)

-## Features ✨
+## Highlights ✨

-- Chainable API for adding branches
+- Chainable API for registering branches
 - Only the last matched branch is executed
-- Custom handler for unmatched cases
+- Immediate `nomatch` handler (runs instantly when no branch matched)
-- TypeScript support
+- Deferred `deferedNomatch` handler (runs when `run()` is invoked)
-- Lightweight and dependency-free
+- TypeScript declarations included

 ## Installation 📦